 “We fly of course!” *I just remember one of the Harry Potter lines*

-There are three major airlines that are accustomed in flying to Basco, Batanes and these are the PAL, Cebu Pacific and Skyjet.
+There are three major airlines that are accustomed to having Batanes flights and these are the PAL, Cebu Pacific and Skyjet.
 I’m sure there are some but these three are the most common flights.
 Flights to Batanes from Manila is approximately 2 hours (more or less).